bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Building a robust professional network can significantly enhance your learning and career opportunities.

-- **Join professional groups:** Become a member of organizations like the Project Management Institute (PMI) or the Interaction Design Foundation.
+- **Join professional groups:** Become a member of professional organizations.
 These groups provide access to a wealth of resources and networking opportunities.
 - **Engage online:** Participate in online forums, social media groups, and communities related to your field.
 These platforms are excellent for exchanging insights and experiences with peers worldwide.
 - **Attend meetups:** Join local meetups and networking events to connect with other professionals.
 These gatherings can offer new perspectives and opportunities for collaboration.